 Is Palm Sunday mass longer?

 Palm Sunday mass is longer than normal Sunday Mass at the Catholic Church.
-The Palm Sunday Mass lasts for more than hour, and that is because of the long Gospel readings.
+The Palm Sunday Mass lasts for more than an hour, and that is because of the long Gospel readings.

 Is Palm Sunday a holiday?